ConsolidatedSky/NEFARAM/README.md

 If suddenly you can't advance the main quest, it is due to [At Your Own Pace](https://www.nexusmods.com/skyrimspecialedition/mods/52704)

-Save often but not too much : avoid saving during combat or just before you load through a door.
+Save often but not too much : **avoid saving during combat or just before you load through a door**.
 F5 now does a full save.

 When you want to dismiss a follower sometimes they are not dismissed, thats because they are still a Devious Follower.
 Mods using custom followers are the culprit of this, you can use the Devious Followers MCM to force remove your follower once you paid them in full.